 Whether they are blasting through the earth to create new tunnels for subways or performing routine maintenance, tunnel workers do the jobs most of us cannot imagine.
 Without tunnel workers, the utilities and transportation that we all rely upon would come to an end.
 These workers often go unthanked, and their jobs are incredibly dangerous.

-While tunnel workers must deal with common workplace risks like trips and falls, they also deal with hazards that most workers will never have to worry about.
+While New York tunnel workers must deal with common workplace risks like trips and falls, they also deal with hazards that most workers will never have to worry about.
 Some unique risks for tunnel workers include:

 - Suffocation: Working underground means there is less access to fresh air.
 In tight quarters, poor air quality can be extremely dangerous, causing workers to pass out, suffer brain damage, and potentially die unless they can be removed from the tunnel in time.